Local ceramics studio aims to bring hope through art with Clay-Stravaganza fundraiser

-ClaySpace makes its studio’s home in the PACA building on the third floor where they offer educational opportunities in ceramics and other art forms.
+ClaySpace made its studio’s home on the third floor of the PACA building — located at 1505 State St. — where they offer educational opportunities in ceramics and other art forms.

 A representative said they hope through art, Erie’s culture can evolve and continue to thrive.